-The project will house a variety of teaching spaces, including various configurations of teaching labs and a variety of classrooms serving both ECE and UBC’s wider Learning Spaces pool.
+The project houses a variety of teaching spaces, including various configurations of teaching labs and a variety of classrooms serving both ECE and UBC’s wider Learning Spaces pool.
 Active learning classrooms (ALCs), makerspaces and meeting spaces will support ECE’s Capstone programs, industry collaboration and student design teams.
-The building houses research offices and labs for several research clusters, various administrative and support offices, as well as major faculty workshop spaces.
+Learning begins from the moment of arrival and occurs throughout the facility.
+The building also houses research offices and labs for several research clusters, various administrative and support offices, as well as major faculty workshop spaces.

 A key design driver was to put the activity of the facility on display—prioritizing transparency and animation, and maximizing opportunities for social and academic interaction by providing a variety of informal study spaces.